arin-s/SlidingPuzzle/README.md

 # SlidingPuzzle

-Solves a 1x7 sliding tile puzzle using the a-star algorithm
+LinePuzzle solves a 1x7 sliding tile puzzle

+8Puzzle solves a 3x3 sliding tile puzzle

+Both programs utilise the a-star algorithm

 This was only created for a uni assignment, it won't be seeing any updates.